22 Must-Have Items For Your Emergency Kit

 An emergency kit might save your life!

 After a disaster, you could be on your own for several days.
-If that happens, you will be responsible for your own first-aid, water, food, shelter, and security.
-This is when a disaster kit comes to the rescue!
+You will be responsible for your own first-aid, water, food, shelter, and security.
+If that happens, your disaster kit will come to the rescue!

-It doesn’t matter whether you call it an emergency kit, survival kit, disaster kit, or earthquake kit.
+It doesn’t matter whether you call it an emergency, survival, disaster, or earthquake kit.
 If you ever need it, you will be glad you have it.

 What Is An Emergency Kit?